 Several conservation enterprise incubators, some started by NGOs, are in different stages of development.
 Conservation International operated an investment fund called Verde Ventures, to provide financial support to SMEs that "deliver environmental, socioeconomic and financial benefits" (Conservation. org).
 Verde Ventures used both debt and equity financing, but focused primarily on debt.
 The effort has evolved into the Eco Business Fund being run by Finance in Motion.
 WCS operated the Conservation Enterprise Development Program (CEDP) for many years to provide technical assistance and development grants to conservation enterprises.
 Its portfolio of projects ranged from a rice company in Cambodia, a manufacturing company in Africa, to ecotourism ventures in the Caribbean.
 NatureVest at TNC is working to drive private sector investment to conservation enterprises through a variety of approaches including an Accelerator for conservation investments.
 And the Incubator for Nature Conservation at IUCN will take a slightly different approach, looking at protected areas as businesses that need to generate adequate income to cover costs.
-IUCN's Incubator provides technical expertise, guidance, advice and resources to "green list" protected areas "seeking to improve their business model and achieve financial sustainability" (IUCN.org).
+IUCN's Incubator provides technical enterprises